 What evolved was a partnership between the Gambaro family and the Menegarzzo family who as Stanbroke Beef is one of Australia’s highly regarded beef breeders, producers and exporters.
 Black Hide is not shy in claiming “our exclusive partnership with Stanbroke Beef bring you’re the finest export quality beef to Brisbane.”

-Try different steak cuts
+Try different cuts at this Brisbane steakhouse

 You can turn your steak into a surf ‘n turf with an extra of roast split prawns or go for more of the unctuous bone marrow combined with bacon, onion and mushrooms.